awsdocs/aws-appconfig-user-guide/doc_source/working-with-appconfig-extensions-about-predefined-notification-sns.md

 # Working with the `AWS AppConfig deployment events to Amazon SNS` extension<a name="working-with-appconfig-extensions-about-predefined-notification-sns"></a>

-The `AWS AppConfig deployment events to Amazon SNS` extension is an AWS\-authored extension that helps you monitor and act on the AWS AppConfig configuration deployment workflow\.
+The `AWS AppConfig deployment events to Amazon SNS` extension is an AWS authored extension that helps you monitor and act on the AWS AppConfig configuration deployment workflow\.
 The extension publishes messages to an Amazon SNS topic whenever a configuration is deployed\.
-After you’ve associated the extension to one of your AWS AppConfig applications, environments, or configuration profiles, AWS AppConfig publishes a message to the topic after every configuration deployment start, end, and rollback\.
+After you associate the extension to one of your AWS AppConfig applications, environments, or configuration profiles, AWS AppConfig publishes a message to the topic after every configuration deployment start, end, and rollback\.

 If you want more control over which action points send Amazon SNS notifications, you can create a custom extension and enter an Amazon SNS topic Amazon Resource Name \(ARN\) for the URI field\.
-For information about creating an extension, see [Creating custom AWS AppConfig extensions](working-with-appconfig-extensions-creating-custom.md)\.
+For information about creating an extension, see [Walkthrough: Creating custom AWS AppConfig extensions](working-with-appconfig-extensions-creating-custom.md)\.

 ## Using the extension<a name="working-with-appconfig-extensions-about-predefined-notification-sns-using"></a>